UniCT-ARSLab/LWN-Simulator/README.md

 * Supports all [LoRaWAN Regional Parameters v1.0.3](https://lora-alliance.org/resource_hub/lorawan-regional-parameters-v1-0-3reva/).
 * Implements class A,C and partially even the B class;
 * Implements ADR Algorithm;
-* Sends periodically a frame that including some configurable payload;
+* Sends periodically a frame that includes some configurable payload;
 * Supports MAC Command;
 * Implements FPending procedure;
-* It is possibile to interact with it in real-time;
+* It is possible to interact with it in real time;

 ### The forwarder
-It receives the frames from devices, creates a RXPK object including them within and forwards to gateways.
+It receives the frames from devices, creates an RXPK object including them within and forwards to gateways.

 ### The gateway
 There are two types of gateway:
-* A virtual gateway that comunicates with a real gateway bridge (if it exists);
+* A virtual gateway that communicates with a real gateway bridge (if it exists);
 * A real gateway to which datagrams UDP are forwarded.

 ## Requirements
-* If you don't have a real infrastracture, you can download [ChirpStack open-source LoRaWAN® Network Server](https://www.chirpstack.io/project/), or a similar software, to prove it;
+* If you don't have a real infrastructure, you can download [ChirpStack open-source LoRaWAN® Network Server](https://www.chirpstack.io/project/), or similar software, to prove it;
-* If you have a real infrastructure, be sure that the gateways and LoRaWAN servers ar reachable from the simulator.
+* If you have a real infrastructure, be sure that the gateways and LoRaWAN servers are reachable from the simulator.

 ## Installation

 ### From binary file
-You can download from realeses section the pre-compiled binary file.
+You can download it from the releases section the pre-compiled binary file.

 [Releases Page](https://github.com/UniCT-ARSLab/LWN-Simulator/releases)